 • Feature-Dense Product: The product is described as being feature-dense, which may pose a challenge for new users who have never used a Log Management Tool.

-There are four editions of ManageEngine EventLog Analyzer and the first of these is Free.
+There are four editions of ManageEngine EventLog Analyzer, and the first one is free.
 That free version is limited to five log sources and has a limited set of functions.
 The cheapest paid package is the Workstation edition, which can collect logs from up to 100 nodes.
-For a larger network, you would need the Premium edition and there is a Distributed edition that will collect logs from multiple sites.
-All versions will run on Windows Server and Linux and you can get either of the paid editions on a 30-day free trial.
+For a larger network, you would need the Premium edition, and there is a Distributed edition that will collect logs from multiple sites.
+All versions will run on Windows Server and Linuxand you can get either of the paid editions for a 30-day free trial.

 ManageEngine EventLog Analyzer Download 30-day FREE Trial